-We have limited history of commercial production.
+We have no recent history of commercial production.

 We have limited history of commercial production and have carried on our business at a loss.
 Small scale placer and lode miners have historically produced limited amounts of gold on the Chandalar property.
-The recorded historical production since 1904 totals 86,581 ounces of fine gold (not all of the gold production has been recorded).
+The recorded historical production since 1904 totals 87,834 ounces of fine gold (not all of the gold production has been recorded).
 Between 1979 and 1999, we were paid an 8% in kind production royalty of 1,246.14 ounces of gold on 15,735.54 ounces of "raw" gold mined by our placer miner lessees.
 Between 1970 and 1983, lode production from operations of our lessees was 8,192 ounces of fine gold produced from 11,884 tons of mined rock.
 Historical records in our files contain engineering reports showing the amount of remaining mineralized material in the lodes to be at least 17,646 tons at a grade of 1.50 ounces of gold per ton.
 In 2009, we successfully completed an alluvial gold mining test on the property in lower Little Squaw Creek, now known as the Little Squaw Creek Gold Mine.
 The test mining operation yielded about 500 ounces of fine gold.
-In 2010, we expanded the mine into small scale production.
-By the end of the 2010 mining season we had produced approximately 1,522 ounces of fine gold and 259 ounces of fine silver from 1,906 ounces of "raw" gold concentrates.
-We had no gold production in 2011 as we focused our efforts on exploration on our hard-rock project at Chandalar.
+In 2010, we expanded the mine into small scale extraction.
+By the end of the 2010 mining season we had extracted approximately 1,522 ounces of fine gold and 259 ounces of fine silver.
+We had no gold extraction in 2011 and 2012 as we focused our efforts on exploration of our hard-rock project at Chandalar.

-In 2012, we entered into a joint venture agreement with an independent third party under which the joint venture partner was required to invest cash to bring the alluvial deposits into production.
-As of the date of this Annual Report, the joint venture partner has reported that they will produce gold from the Chandalar alluvial deposits beginning in the summer of 2013.
-At this time, due to the risks and uncertainties described in this section, we cannot assure you that the production activities in 2013 or in the future will generate revenues, profits or cash flow to us.
+In 2012, we entered into a joint venture agreement with an independent third party under which the joint venture partner was required to invest cash to bring the alluvial deposits into production (as defined in the joint venture agreement).
+The joint venture extracted approximately 680 ounces of gold during the 2013 mine construction period.
+As of the date of this Annual Report, the joint venture partner has reported that full gold extraction from the Chandalar alluvial deposits will begin in the summer of 2015.
+At this time, due to the risks and uncertainties described in this section, we cannot assure you that the extraction activities in 2015 or in the future will generate revenues, profits or cash flow to us.